elk-audio/sushi-gui/README.md

 ## Installation
 It is assumed you have Python 3 on your system.
 And Sushi, of course...

+After cloning this repo, do not forget to run `git submodule update --init --recursive`!
 ### Dependencies
 The preferred way to install deps is in a virtual environment.
 Here is how to do it with the builtin `venv` module.
 Using `virtualenv` instead is also possible.